ttlion/sdtDBN/README.md

                                                          should be stored.
 ```

-The arguments of the previous usage concern all the arguments of the original tDBN program plus the new arguments of the sdtDBN program, for learning DBNs also with static attributes and to make inference in the learned DBNs.
+The arguments of the previous usage concern all the arguments of the original tDBN program plus the new arguments of the sdtDBN program, for learning DBNs also with static attributes, inserting restrictions in the learned DBNs and to make inference in the learned DBNs.

-Therefore, in this webpage it is described the usage of the following input arguments:
+As the [tDBN webpage](http://josemonteiro.github.io/tDBN/) already explains the usage of the proper arguments of the tDBN framework, in this webpage it is described the usage of the arguments introduced in the sdtDBN framework:

 ```
  -b,--numStaticParents <int>                             Maximum number of